isomerpages/ema-pl/_events/youth-siew/archives-events.md

 **Event Highlights**
 * **In Dialogue with Youth**: _Discussed Singapore’s energy landscape and emerging career opportunities with senior government and industry leaders._
 * **Youth Energy Showcase**: _Featured new innovations from fellow students, and learnt about exciting career opportunities in our energy sector._
-* **Sembcorp-EMA Energy Challenge (SEEC)**: _Learnt how to balance Singapore’s Energy trilemma, and cheered on their school teams as they competed with one another in an intense online energy competition._
+* **Sembcorp-EMA Energy Challenge (SEEC)**: _Learnt how to balance Singapore’s Energy trilemma as school teams competed with one another in an intense online energy competition._

 <a id="2018" href=""></a>